evilcyber.com

 Shorter barbells.

 The general rule is that the longer the bar, the more weight it can handle and the wider the stance you can have when using it.
-These two are important if you plan to do squats or bench presses with the bar, as very short barbells won’t be ideal for these type of exercises.
-On the other hand, those work well on exercises such as pullovers or triceps extensions.
+These two are important if you plan to do squats or bench presses, as very short barbells won’t be ideal for these types of exercises.
+On the other hand, shorter ones work well on exercises such as shrugs or front raises.

-If you are like me you want to go the longest way possible with just owning one barbell.
-The best compromise here I found to be a length of 60 to 63 inches (1.50 – 1.60 m), as for example this barbell.
-It is long enough to do deadlifts etc. with, but not so long that you can’t use it for exercises normally done with shorter barbells.
+If like me you want to go the longest way possible with just one barbell, go for one with a length of 60 to 63 inches (1.50 – 1.60 m), for example this one.
+It’s long enough to do deadlifts etc., but not so long that you can’t use it for exercises you do with shorter barbells.

 It also is the length which in my case allows the furniture to survive when I exercise in what is normally my study (yeah, that goes into the compromise part as well).